Teixa-droid/SomethingInWay/README.md

 # Store

-A simple implementation of mvc app using python and sql language.
+A simple implementation of mvc on project using python language and sql language.